bezzlab/mzIdentMLVisualiser/mzIdentMLViewer/README.md

 ```
 For more details: https://wiki.galaxyproject.org/VisualizationsRegistry

+#### Step 2 - Copy visualisation plugin into visualizations folder
-* Secondly, copy entire protviewer folder to <your galaxy directory>/config/plugins/visualizations folder
+* Copy entire protviewer folder to <your galaxy directory>/config/plugins/visualizations folder

+#### Step 3 - Copy Web Controller section
-* Thirdly, go to <your galaxy directory>/lib/galaxy/webapps/galaxy/api/ location.
+* Go to <your galaxy directory>/lib/galaxy/webapps/galaxy/api/ location.
 There, copy following files which are in the webcontroller folder:
   * MzIdentMLHandler.py
   * MzIdentMLHandler.pyc
   * SequenceExtractor.py